conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

 | `DELEGATED_SASL_PLAINTEXT`           | `SASL_PLAINTEXT`                        | `KAFKA_MANAGED`                      |
 | `DELEGATED_SASL_SSL`                 | `SASL_SSL`                              | `KAFKA_MANAGED`                      |

 We still support `GATEWAY_ACL_ENABLED` variable.
 Where set, we will continue to honor valid configurations.
 However, if `GATEWAY_SECURITY_MODE` is set to `KAFKA_MANAGED`, we will provide an error message if `ACL_ENABLED` is set to true.
+You cannot managed ACLs on the Gateway if you are authenticating.

 ## What do I need to do?